1st December 2020

 Earlier this year we were delighted to amalgamate with the Trevor and Muriel Watson Fund.

-Some of our finding has paid for summer courses, for example with the National Youth Orchestra, Chethams or MusicWorks.
+Some of our funding has paid for summer courses, for example with the National Youth Orchestra, Chethams or MusicWorks.
 Some applicants have received funding towards their music lessons whilst others have benefitted from help towards the purchase of a new instrument, or a pledge to help with their fund raising efforts.

 A selection of comments from some of our successful applicants: